Page Contents:

 About Safety

 “Safe” is an adjective… It’s subjective.
-After all, we could fall down and get hurt just walking down the steps.
-The bottom line is that there is risk in any type of climbing and we owe it to ourselves and our families to minimize our risk.
-Do not assume you are safe; make sure of it.
+There is no such thing as being 100% safe.
+For example, we could fall down and get hurt just walking down the steps.
+The bottom line is that there is risk in any type of climbing and we owe it to ourselves and our families to minimize all forms of risk.
+The first step in pursuing safety is abandoning the assumption that we are safe.
+The next step is analyzing our system and methods and taking steps to minimize risk.
+Pursuing safety is about minimizing risk for all reasonably foreseeable problems.

 Safety Factor

 Safety Factor is a term often used in characterizing climbing systems and components.
-The safety factory is a ratio, specifically of the Breaking Strength (or MBS) of a component divided by the Working Load.
+It is important to understand this information for your own background and research.
+Safety factory is defined as the ratio the Breaking Strength of a component divided by the Working Load.
 Examples:

 Safety Self Assessment